TheChymera/chymeric_tutorials/source/_posts/2014-07-19-1v1-risk-strategy.markdown

 The most favorable attack scenarios are **3v1** and **2v1**.
 If you find yourself presented with such an attack opportunity, do not miss it!
 This is an excellent opportunity to erode you adversary's total troop and territory count.
+An exception to this rule may be made for AR3:

+####AR3 - Avoid attacking territories next to large stacks
+Optimizing your attack opportunities is on par with containing the opponent's opportunities.
+If for some reason your opponent has large troop stacks (more than 4) in a territory not adjacent to any of yours (e.g. to protect a bottleneck), avoid attacking the adjacent territories if you cannot reasonably expect to also neutralize the threat of the stack.
+By doing this you will deprive him of the use of a large number of troops come next round.
+Otherwise the next round will find you faced with an attack force you may not be apt to defend yourself from.

 ##Reinforcements